JohannLULW/ProcessSatelliteImages/README.md

 ### Python:
 My version: 3.9.2
-I don't now how it's performs with other Python version.
+I don't know how it performs with other Python version.

 ### Take Picture with OpenCV:
 $ pip install opencv-python